pymupdf/PyMuPDF-Layout/pymupdflayout_markdowns/page_8.md

 6

+**==> picture [209 x 205] intentionally omitted <==**

 FIG. 4: An ordered list of the Eigenvalues for our cluster covariance matrix.

 Before we invert C ij in Eqn.
 12, we note that the values of C ij are estimated to limited resolution,

-**==> formula [156 x 25] intentionally omitted <==**
+**==> formula [156 x 38] intentionally omitted <==**

 and therefore, if N jk is small, or there are degeneracies within C ij , the inversion will be affected.
 This problem can be eliminated by performing a Single Value Decomposition (SVD) of the matrix,

 **==> formula [160 x 16] intentionally omitted <==**

 where U and V are orthogonal matrices that span the range and the null space of C ij and D kl = λ[2] δ kl , a diagonal matrix with singular values along the diagonal.
 In doing the SVD, we select the dominant modes to contribute to the χ[2] by requiring that λ[2] > �2/N jk .

 In Figure 4, we rank the eigenvalues (λ i ) for the increasing eigenmodes and see a “kink” in the distribution which we interpret as indicating a transition in the signal–to–noise of the eigenmodes, i.e., only the first ten modes contain most of the signal, while higher-ordered modes are dominated by noise.
 We therefore remove eigenmodes beyond this kink (with λ i < 0.01) where the eigenvalues start to flatten out.

 ## A. Statistical determination of large scale flow